dhruvp29/SPFxExtentions/app-extension/README.md

 ![RootFolder](https://github.com/dhruvp29/SPFxExtentions/blob/master/RootFolder.PNG)

 Now navigate to the folder.
-Under the folder you should see the docLibName/Foldername in the bottom placeholder.
+Under the folder you should see the relative path of the folder in the bottom placeholder.

 ![InsideFolder](https://github.com/dhruvp29/SPFxExtentions/blob/master/InsideFolder.PNG)